lindellk/ai-guiding-principles/README.md

 * **AI use poses many potential problems, at the individual, community, and societal levels.** To name just a few (some of which are touched on more below):

-  * **Individual level:** shortcutting the learning process; cognitive surrender of important functions; mistakes due to unverified uses; potential job loss; difficulty discerning what is accurate/real; loneliness/isolation.
+  * **Individual level:** shortcutting the learning process; cognitive surrender of important functions; mistakes due to unverified uses; difficulty discerning what is accurate/real.
   * **Community level:** lack of meaningful engagement with each other, as we turn to AI for things we used to turn to people for; distrust of whether what you are getting from friends/colleagues reflects actual thought and engagement.
-  * **Societal level:** economic destruction of needed creative fields (upon which AI was trained); undermining of truth/reality in turn contributing to further institutional collapse/conditions for authoritarianism; environmental harms.
+  * **Societal level:** economic destruction of needed creative fields (upon which AI was trained); undermining of truth/reality, which in turn could contribute to further institutional collapse; environmental harms.

 * **We are already awash with AI Slop, and it’s only going to get worse.** “AI Slop” refers to content that facially looks or sounds good, but upon closer inspection doesn’t really say or mean anything.
 It is a broad term that includes not just hallucinated or fabricated content, but also hollow content – language or visuals that appear to convey meaning but do not actually reflect human thought.
 As AI gets better, AI Slop gets even easier to produce and harder to detect.
 While not all AI-produced content is AI Slop, it is everywhere.

-* **We are all vulnerable to creating AI Slop.** There are few clear/easy lines on what constitutes AI misuse (although there certainly are lots of helpful rubrics and best practices).
+* **We are all vulnerable to creating AI Slop.** There are few clear or easy lines on what constitutes AI misuse (although there certainly are lots of helpful rubrics and best practices).
 Even those of us who are trained enough in AI to avoid the worst errors (hallucinated information; completely outsourcing thinking) are at high risk of occasional misuse, especially given the multiple dimensions of the potential harms.
 AI reduces friction, and friction (or effort) is often what helps us achieve meaning and learn.
 Yet we are also hardwired to avoid it – we take the easy way out, even when we know better, and especially when we become used to leaning on an extremely powerful new tool for everyday tasks.

-* **The prevalence of AI Slop and the challenges detecting it are leading to widespread AI Suspicion, which causes its own issues.** As we all get burned more by AI misuses, and become even more awash in AI Slop, we start to assume that content is AI-inflected even when perhaps it isn’t.
+* **The prevalence of AI Slop and the challenges detecting it are leading to widespread AI Suspicion, which causes its own issues.** As we all get burned by AI misuses, and become even more awash in AI Slop, we start to assume that content is AI-inflected even when perhaps it isn’t.
 Thus, even accurate and meaningful content may be harmed or diluted by the pervasiveness of AI Slop.

-* **Neither the Tech Giants nor the government will save us.** The creators of AI (and the Tech Giants who are harnessing it) are fundamentally obsessed with themselves and their creations and will ultimately pursue their own self-interests regardless of what they say.
-Government is inept and beholden to the Tech Giants.
-None of them can be trusted to help us draw appropriate boundaries.

-* **It will be hard if not impossible to totally boycott AI, especially in my current role.**
+* **Individual boundary-setting is currently the only effective guardrail on AI use.** The creators of AI and the companies attempting to harnass it are incentivized to proliferate, not to limit use.
+Government does not yet seem inclined or able to meaningfully regulate AI.
+Although some institutions are setting strict rules for AI use, those rules typically depend on voluntary compliance for enforcement.
+Ultimately, meaningful regulation of AI use is therefore in the hands of the individual.

 ## Guiding Principles For My AI Use: